chersonio/chersonio/README.md

-- 👋 Hi, I'm Stavros Chersoniotakis - I am a full-stack C# developer.
+- 👋 Hi, I'm Stavros Chersoniotakis - I am a Full-Stack Software Engineer.
-- 💻 My tech experience includes programming languages: MSSQL, VB, C, HTML/CSS/JS, Angular. and technologies: ASP.NET, .Net core, Blazor, Maui, MVC, Razor, WindowsForms, Autofac, RabbitMQ, SignalR, SeriLog and more with version control: Github, TFS, TurqoiseSVN
+- 💻 My tech experience includes programming languages: C#, VB, HTML/CSS/JS, Typescript, Angular, Vue, Node.js, MSSQL and technologies: ASP.NET, .Net Core, Blazor, Maui, MVC, Razor, WindowsForms, Autofac, RabbitMQ, SignalR, SeriLog/NLog, Entity Framework, Dapper and more with version control: Github, TFS, TurqoiseSVN
 - 👀 I'm interested in building my knowledge so I can have a better understanding of programming using better and better tools.
-You may find here some of my work.
 - ⚙️ I attended an intensive seminar of 500 hrs of C# that included: Html/Css/Javascript, MS SQL, Angular, Node.js, React, ASP.NET, REST, MVC, Razor, Entity Framework and more.
 I attended Harvard's online seminar (Of David Malan) CS50X to refresh my developing skills in C.
 - 🌱 In my free time some of the books I have studied are: Clean Code, Design Patterns in C#, (Microsoft documentation and lots of StackOverflow :P)
 - 📫 How to reach me: chersoniotakis.stavros@gmail.com